happy family

 Eddie took a deep breath and cleared his throat.

+A storm came out of nowhere in the middle of the afternoon-- or so Tommy says.
 One minute, the sky was clear as glass.
 The sun shined bright over a cool breeze in the middle of autumn.
 The waves were calm, the sails billowed westward.
 Tommy always talked about how smooth the voyage had been, right before the sky turned black and the winds picked up.
-Then the crew heard a low, rumbling growl from the depths of the ocean itself.
-Nobody - Tommy included, but he'd never tell you that - knew what hit them.

 The storm seemed to get worse with every second.
 Tommy swears his compass started spinning on its own, crazy fast, almost drilling through its own casing.
 Soon, the rain came down in sheets so thick he could hardly breathe.
 Tommy tried to keep the ship straight even though the wheel seemed to fight him on its own accord.
-He knew there were rocks somewhere nearby, but the fog was too thick and the sky was too dark and -
+He knew there were rocks somewhere nearby, but the fog was too thick and the sky was too dark and--

 J.J. slowly emerged from the corner and made their way to Eddie's side.
 Awful, terrified whimpers nearly masked out the sound of familiar footsteps on the sand.
 The figure J.J. saw marching through the dock made their heart jump with cold recognition and a flash of guilt.
 J.J. wrapped their arms tightly around Eddie.
 "It's Dad.
 It's just Dad.
-It's going to be okay, Eddie, relax..."
+It's going to be okay, Eddie, relax--"

 "EDWARD!"